ReactFinland/future-frontend-site/content/for-speakers.md

-## Hotel - Not decided yet
+## Hotel - Scandic Paasi

-We'll book a hotel for you near the venue and update this information after we know the hotel exactly.

-We'll book four nights (plus extra night per workshop) at the hotel based on your travel dates.
+We'll book four nights (plus extra night per workshop) at the Scandic Paasi based on your travel dates.
 This includes breakfast.
 The hotel will charge you for any extra nights.
 We'll query the dates separately and you won't receive a separate confirmation from the hotel as everything will be booked in bulk.

+The hotel is located at Paasivuorenkatu 5 B, 00530 Helsinki.
+It is located right next to the venue and there's a physical access between the spaces through the basement (useful info in case it's raining).

 ### How to get to the hotel?